WierzbaDev/FluentWeb/README.md

 - **Words:** As an admin I can add, edit and delete words from the admin panel.
 - **Users**  As an admin I can manage user data and ban users from the admin panel.

+## Microservices Roles
+### User-Service
+Responsibility for services related to user data, such as adding, changing data and deleting information.
+It also handles issuing JWT tokens based on the RS256 algorithm, which is asymmetric, utilizing both public and private keys.
+Other microservices can independently verify the tokens using the public key without needing to communicate with the user-service.
 ## System Architecture

 Below is a diagram of the dependecies between the system components